Nursing 406 - Adult Health Care » Spring 2020 » Chapter 31 Quiz

 The nurse is creating a community teaching demonstration focusing on the cause of blood pressure.
 When completing the visual aid, which body structures represent the mechanism of blood pressure?

-A. Heart and blood vessels
+B. Heart and blood vessels

-B. Brain and sympathetic nervous system
+C. Kidneys and autonomic nervous system

-C. Lung and arteries
+D. Lung and arteries

 Question #30